salem3bdelhalim/salem3bdelhalim/README.md

 I’m passionate about building intelligent systems and solving real-world problems using **Machine Learning** and **Software Engineering**.

 * 🧠 **Interests:** Computer Vision , NLP, and DL.
-* 🎓 **Background:** mathematical rigors .
+* 🎓 **Background:** mathematical rigors Foundations.
 My approach combines a **strong theoretical foundation** in Linear Algebra, Calculus, and Probability with high-level software engineering practices to build scalable, intelligent systems.

 ---